amlodawska/Repository-Name/README.md

 We work for Clients like INTERSPORT, ING, Odlo, Onderdelenwinkel or CDP, the company that produced The Witcher game.
 We develop two projects: [Open Loyalty](http://www.openloyalty.io/ "Open Loyalty") - loyalty program in open source and [Vue.js Storefront](https://github.com/DivanteLtd/vue-storefront "Vue.js Storefront").

+We have been operating since 2008 and we are part of the OEX Group which is listed on the Warsaw Stock Exchange.
+Our annual revenue has been growing at a minimum of about 30% year on year.

 Visit our website [Divante.co](https://divante.co/ "Divante.co") for more information.